 Caroline Rothwell (b.
-1967, UK/Australia) is a multidisciplinary, concept driven artist whose practice spans over 20 years.
-Her work explores systems of the natural world alongside the scientific and technological.
+1967, UK/Australia) is a multidisciplinary artist whose practice spans over 20 years.
+The daughter of an industrial chemist, Rothwell’s practice investigates how ideas and beliefs have shaped our contemporary world.
+Her work explores systems of human interaction relating to time, nature, history, and science.

 Rothwell has a BA from University of the Arts London, UK and MFA in sculpture from Hunter College, City University of New York, USA and University of Auckland, New Zealand.
 She currently lives in Sydney, Australia.

 Rothwell’s upcoming institutional exhibitions include The National 2021: New Australian Art, a major biennial survey exhibition presented across the Art Gallery of New South Wales, Carriageworks, and Museum of Contemporary Art Australia (26 March 2021); Horizon, a solo exhibition at Hazelhurst Regional Gallery and Arts Centre (26 June 2021); and Know My Name: Australian Women Artists 1900 to Now at the National Gallery of Australia (July 2021).